-When looking for a bird control solution there’s a number of things to consider including the pest bird species, the legal requirements and the control methods available.
+When it comes to bird control, there are a number of things to consider, including the pest bird species, the legal requirements, and the control methods available.

-Identifying the species is paramount, as licensing requirements change in different areas of the UK and vary from species to species depending on the risks posed.
-We will go into more detail below.
-If you’re unsure on the exact species, follow these links here to help you with identification: herring gulls, lesser black back gull, pigeons, starlings, crows or rooks.
-All wild birds are protected by law in the UK under the Wildlife and Countryside act 1981.
+Identifying the species is paramount.
+Licensing requirements change in different areas of the UK and vary from species to species depending on the risks posed.
+Herring gulls, lesser black back gulls, pigeons, starlings, crows, and rooks are all wild birds are protected by law in the UK under the Wildlife and Countryside act 1981.

 It is fundamentally important the method is proportional to the issue on site and the attempts recorded.